At the end of February 2025, the tropical cyclone Honde affected the southern coast of Madagascar. It caused very heavy rainfall and strong winds.

 ds_ens = ekd.from_source("file", list_of_files)

-df_ens = ds_ens.to_pandas(columns=["stormIdentifier", "ensembleMemberNumber", "latitude", "longitude", "windSpeedAt10M"])
+ds_ensdf_ens = ds_ens.to_pandas(columns=["stormIdentifier", "ensembleMemberNumber", "latitude", "longitude", "windSpeedAt10M"])

-, we will remove the column stormIdentifier
+df_ensAfter selecting stormIdentifier=11S, we will remove the column stormIdentifier from our Pandas DataFrame.

 tc_h_ens = df_ens[df_ens["stormIdentifier"] == '11S']